thorwhalen/moji/README.md

 Developing a full emoji language.

+_Note: This was developed before the big bang of LLMs.
+Check out how LLMs can translate any text into emojis (if only [Bing Xu](https://www.amazon.com/Book-Ground-point-MIT-Press/dp/0262536226) had has this!!))_

 Disclaimer: My personal belief regarding the
 "will emojis become a new language" question is that their current use, and probably most valuable future use, would be to enhance existing writing systems.
 Indeed, compared to face-to-face spoken language,  you lose quite a bit in written language, such as body language, facial expression and tone of voice.
 Emojis can reintroduce this lost information.